WIBX: History

-Early Years
+Early years

-WIBX began broadcasting on December 5, 1925.
-Its call letters were randomly assigned from a sequential roster of available call signs, and the station was originally owned by Grid Leak, Inc., a local radio dealer.
+WIBX was first licensed on July 29, 1925 to a local radio dealer, Grid-Leak (Inc.) at 236 Genesee Street in Utica.
+It began broadcasting on December 5, 1925.
+Its call letters were randomly assigned from a sequential roster of available call signs.
 The company put the station on the air to provide programming for customers who bought radios.
 WIBX's facilities were housed at the store.
-The following April, Grid Leak transferred the station to a subsidiary, WIBX, Inc., and a month later a new studios were opened at the Hotel Utica.
+The following April, Grid Leak transferred the station to a subsidiary, WIBX, Inc., and a month later new studios were opened at the Hotel Utica.
 Initially operating at 1460 kilocycles, WIBX moved to 1280 kHz in late 1926, and then to 1260 kHz in April 1927.
 Among Central New York radio stations, only WSYR is older, going on the air in 1922.

 The Boston Store acquired the station in early 1928, a move intended to keep WIBX in Utica.
 That April, the station was taken over by John C. Drummond.
 The Federal Radio Commission moved WIBX to 1200 kHz on November 11.
 On December 1, the station moved its studios to the First National Bank Building.
 The Buffalo Broadcasting Corporation, which operated several stations in Buffalo, New York, including WGR, WKBW, and WMAK, acquired WIBX in August 1929.
 In March 1931, the station was sold to a partnership of Percy B. Brown and Scott Howe Bowen.
 Bowen soon acquired Brown's stake; his family would maintain ownership for nearly five decades.

-CBS Affiliation
+CBS affiliation

 On October 14, 1934, WIBX became a network affiliate of the Columbia Broadcasting System (CBS).
 Through the Golden Age of Radio, the station carried the CBS network's line up of dramas, comedies, soap operas, game shows, sports and big band remotes, as well as newscasts.

 WIBX remained a CBS Radio Network affiliate for 76 years.